garymarkfuller/tellyourmp-website/user-stories.md

 # User Stories

-The layout for these is based on the template provided in Scrum For Dummies, 2nd Edition (Layton and Morrow, 2018).
+The layout for these is based on the templates provided in Scrum For Dummies, 2nd Edition (Layton and Morrow, 2018) and Head First Agile (Stellman and Greene, 2017).

 ## As a campaigner